russ-schumacher/ats641_spring2023/lab1.md

 - If bash isn't your default shell, switch to it by running the command bash.

-- Verify that your install is working by running `conda --version`.
-You should see a response like `conda 4.11.0` or similar (though yours may be a slightly different version number).
+- Verify that your install is working by running `mamba --version`.
+You should see a response like `mamba 1.0.0, conda 22.9.0` or similar (though yours may be a different version number).

 ### Setting up your environment

 Now we will set up an environment with the packages we need to have installed.
-Here is a link to an environment file that we'll use for the class (adapted from Unidata's workshop materials): [environment.yml file](environment_ats641_2022.yml)
+Here is a link to an environment file that we'll use for the class (adapted from Unidata's workshop materials): [environment.yml file](environment_ats641_2023.yml)

 To set up this environment, follow these steps: